 If you are applying to a special program, such as an MD-PhD or an MBA-MD, medical schools may require other test scores in addition to the MCAT exam such as the GMAT, LSAT, MAT, or GRE.

 - To include non-MCAT test scores in your application, click the “Yes” button on the “Other Tests” screen.

-- When adding tests, you should enter separate tests for scores which you received in the individual sections of the tests.
+- When adding tests, enter separate tests for scores you received in the individual sections of the tests.